-Parts of “Jump” had originally been written on the back of a tour bus in as early as ’79 or ’80.
+Parts of “Jump” had originally been written on the back of a tour bus, possibly as early as ’79 or ’80.
 However, the band had always felt the song didn’t quite fit any of the albums they’d been working on.
 David Lee Roth and Ted Templeman were the biggest opponents of Eddie’s keyboard songs and consistently vetoed recording this song for more than two years.

 When Eddie gained control in the studio by building 5150, he was able to record more with just Alex and Don Landee.
 One day the three laid down the basic tracks to the song and presented it the following day to Dave, Mike, and Ted.
 Whether the rest of the band truly loved the song or felt somewhat compelled to record it is not known, but soon Dave was writing lyrics for it.